kkmhogen/KBeaconDemo_Ios/README.md

 ```
 #### 4.3.6 Error cause in configruation/command
  The app can using follow command to reset all configruation to default.
- * KBException.KBEvtCfgNoParamaters: parameters is null
+ * KBException.KBEvtCfgNoParameters: parameters is null
  * KBEvtCfgBusy : device is busy, please make sure last configruation complete
  * KBEvtCfgFailed: device return failed.
  * KBEvtCfgTimeout: configruation timeout
- * KBEvtCfgInputInvalid: input paramaters data not in valid range
+ * KBEvtCfgInputInvalid: input parameters data not in valid range
  * KBEvtCfgStateError: device is not in connected state
  * KBEvtCfgNotSupport: device does not support the parameters